LTD Eligibility Triggers

 Expected LTD start: 75 days after disability begins

-Step 3: Plan for Gaps
+Step 3: Account for Processing Lag

 Between sick exhaustion and first LTD payment: